App Seasonality: Trends & Tips for the Holiday Season

 Finally, it’s time to execute your seasonal changes.
 Here are a couple of things to keep in mind along the way:

-How to use Apple’s in-app events for the holidays (iOS 15)
+How to use in-app events to increase visibility during the holiday season

-As of October 27th, in-app events are now available within the App Store.
 In-app events are timely events within games and apps, such as challenges or competitions, live-streamed experiences, movie premieres, and more.
-You can now feature these events directly within your app listing on the App Store, giving you a new way to reach current, lapsed, and potential customers alike.
+You can now feature these events directly within your app listing on the App Store and Google Play, giving you a new way to reach current, lapsed, and potential customers alike.
 They may also help in getting your app featured, allowing for additional App Store visibility.
-Consider using Apple’s in-app events for the holiday season this year.
+Consider using in-app events for the holiday season this year.

-For example, as a fitness app, you could highlight a community challenge to workout ten days in a row, following New Years’.
-As a business app, you could highlight a live stream offered to users wondering how to balance their budget going into the New Year.
+For example, as a fitness app, you could highlight a community challenge to workout ten days in a row, following New Year.
+As a budget management app, you could highlight a live stream offered to users wondering how to balance their budget going into the New Year.
 As a shopping app, it could be a discount code you receive for Black Friday if you save ten items on your ‘wish list’.

 Which apps are most affected by end-of-year seasonality?